Stage sensation, Disney's The Lion King is coming to Broadway in Detroit and you don't want to wait to get…

 Watch Ballet Folklórico

 You can’t see the Ballet Folklórico De Detroit live right now but you can catch their performances on Facebook.
 The local dance troupe dedicate their time, passion and talent to showcase beautiful traditional dances from Mexico.
-Check out the video from their recent outdoor performance for Detroit Out Loud.
+Check out the video from their 2020 outdoor performance for Detroit Out Loud.
 Keep cuddled on the couch and watch more traditional Mexican dance on A Celebration of The Music From Coco, available on Disney+.

 Expand Your Home Library